energyapps/utility-scale-solar-through-years/README.md

 		- Contains the markup that you are creating.
 Will be merged into _layouts/default.html
 	* _config.yml
 		- Contains meta data for jekyll.
 Read more detailed info [here](https://jekyllrb.com/docs/configuration/).
+	* .gitignore
+		- Contains any files, folders, or file types that you may want git to ignore when it is looking for files to add, commit, and push.
+By default, we exclude some mac files, and the _site/ folder.
 3.	_layout/
 	* The _layouts/ folder is the Jekyll folder that contains layouts for any type of page within a jekyll site.
 	* default.html